rsahlin/varg-engine/README.md

 As light travels from one media to another, ie light 'hits' our surface, it is either reflected or transmitted.
 Reflected light is, well reflected, think of it as bouncing off the surfce.
 Transmitted light interacts with the surface and is either re-transmitted or continues into the media.
-I will not call transmitted light diffused - simply because it does not have to be spread out.
+I will not call re-transmitted light diffused - I prefer to say that the light bends, similar to the effect in a prism.
-Think of glossy paint - transmitted light will interact with the paint and be colored by it - and then be re-transmitted mostly in the direction of the reflection vector.
+Think of glossy paint - transmitted light will interact with the paint and be colored by it - and then be re-transmitted probably more in the direction of the reflection vector.
 The term 'specular reflection' is vaguely better.
 However, since specular means mirror, there is a risk that the reflective power (fresnel) is overlooked.